Work life: 3 boundaries to help improve productivity when you work from home in 2022

 Work from home boundary #1: Protect your workspace

 To help me work from home, we had to be creative in my workspace.
-Our dining room suddenly became my workspace.
+When I first starting working-from-home, our dining room suddenly became my workspace.
 This was an awkward transition.
-Our fellas were familiar with being able to walk this room whenever they wanted to play or talk to me.
+Our fellas were familiar with being able to walk in this room whenever they wanted to play or talk to me.
 Now, this space was off limits.
 Right away, I had to establish rules and guidelines for coming into my workspace.
+Let’s just say this was not easy.
+Consistency is essential.

 Lines are crossed, and expectations are unclear when we do everything in our workspace.
 Then, if you are anything like me, you get upset when others don’t respect your workspace.
 How you treat your workspace in your home is how you will condition others to respect the space.
 The set workspace also allows your brain to separate “work” from “home.”
 Working from every room in your home confuses your family when you are “available” and can infer with your ability to rest when you are no longer officially on the clock.